RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 List_long: 0.00332ms
 ```

 Unlike list comprehension, a generator function will normally involve a Python loop.
-Therefore, their performance is typically slower than constructing a list where much of the computation can be offloaded to the CPython backend.
+Therefore, their performance is typically slower than list comprehension where much of the computation can be offloaded to the CPython backend.

 ::::::::::::::::::::::::::::::::::::: callout